If You Invested $100 In This Stock 20 Years Ago, You Would Have $600 Today - Benzinga

-CVS Health CVS has outperformed the market over the past 20 years by 2.68% on an annualized basis producing an average annual return of 9.66%.
-Currently, CVS Health has a market capitalization of $122.61 billion.
+Royal Bank of Canada RY has outperformed the market over the past 20 years by 1.78% on an annualized basis producing an average annual return of 8.95%.
+Currently, Royal Bank of Canada has a market capitalization of $136.98 billion.

 Finally -- what's the point of all this?
 The key insight to take from this article is to note how much of a difference compounded returns can make in your cash growth over a period of time.